Blosc/blogsite/pages/btune.md

 In this case, the trained model recommends using Zstd (compression level 9) for a good balance between compression ratio and decompression speed, and that can be confirmed by seeing the large difference in size.
 However, note that BitShuffle + Zstd (compression level 9) is not a good option in general, unless you are looking for the absolute best compression ratio.

-You can read more context about this example in [our forthcoming article for SciPy 2023](https://procbuild.scipy.org/download/Blosc-2023).
+You can read more background for this example in [our forthcoming article for SciPy 2023](https://procbuild.scipy.org/download/Blosc-2023).

 ## Testimonials